palewire/first-news-app/docs/index.rst

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~

 Unless something is wrong with your computer, there should be a way to open a window that lets you type in commands.
-Different operating systems give this tool slightly different names, but they all have some form of it, and there are alternative programs you can install as well.
+Different operating systems give this tool slightly different names, but they all have some form of it.

 On Windows you can find the command-line interface by opening the "command prompt."
 Here are `instructions <https://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/>`_.

 On Apple computers, you open the `"Terminal" application <http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line>`_.

 Ubuntu Linux comes with a program of the `same name <http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it>`_.

 Text editor
 -----------

 A program like Microsoft Word, which can do all sorts of text formatting like
 change the size and color of words, is not what you need.
-Do not try to use it below.
+Do not try to use it.

 You need a program that works with simple `"plain text" files <https://en.wikipedia.org/wiki/Text_file>`_,
 and is therefore capable of editing documents containing Python code, HTML markup and other languages without
 dressing them up by adding anything extra.
 Such programs are easy to find and some of the best ones are free, including those below.

 For Windows, I recommend installing `Notepad++ <http://notepad-plus-plus.org/>`_.

-For
-Apple computers, try `TextWrangler <http://www.barebones.com/products/textwrangler/download.html>`_.
-In
+For Apple computers, try `Sublime Text <https://www.sublimetext.com/>`_.

-Ubuntu Linux you can stick with the pre-installed `gedit <https://help.ubuntu.com/community/gedit>`_ text editor.
+In Ubuntu Linux you can stick with the pre-installed `gedit <https://help.ubuntu.com/community/gedit>`_ text editor.

 Python
 ~~~~~~

-Python is a computer programming language, like many others you may have heard of like Ruby or PHP or Java.
+Python is a computer programming language, like many others you may have heard of such as Ruby or PHP or Java.
 It is free and open source.
-To continue to with this class, you will need to have version 2.7 installed.
+You will need to have version 2.7 installed.

-For Apples
+For Mac
-^^^^^^^^^^
+^^^^^^^

 If you are using Mac OSX, Python version 2.7 is probably already installed and you can test to see what version, if any, is already available by typing the following into your terminal.